-Measures prior to an application for action Unfortunately, not all companies will protect their intellectual property adequately by systematically filing an application for intervention with Customs.
-Nevertheless, the customs authorities can intervene on their own initiative by suspending the release of suspected goods or detaining them for three working days, during which the rights holder may file a customs application in the relevant country.
-If a declaration is not filed within that period, the products will be released.
+Measures prior to an application for action Unfortunately, not all companies protect their intellectual property adequately by systematically filing an application for intervention with the customs authorities.

+Nevertheless, the customs authorities can intervene on their own initiative by suspending the release of suspected goods or detaining them for three working days, during which the rights holder may file a customs application (as discussed above) in the relevant country.
+If a declaration is not filed within that period, the products will be released